orientechnologies/orientdb-docs/java/Java-MultiModel-Data-API.md

 ##### Setting a property value with explicit type

-OElement also provides a method to explicitly control the type of the property value:  `setProperty(String, Object, OType)`.
+[`OElement`](ref/OElement.md) also provides a method to explicitly control the type of the property value:  `setProperty(String, Object, OType)`.
 This is particularly useful when you do not have a schema but you want to perform specific checks or you want to save embedded documents.

-Eg. to set a property value as an embedded document, without definint the schema, you have to do the following:
+For instance, to set a property value as an embedded document, without definint the schema, you have to do the following:

 ```java
 OElement doc = db.newInstance("Person");